 About 1,600 students will be housed in the residence halls or apartments.
 Campus arrival dates and move-in times may be scheduled and staggered to support a safe and orderly move-in process.
 All residence hall accommodations have moved to single occupancy with dedicated restrooms, and face coverings in rooms will not be mandated by the university.

 Well-Being & Counseling

 Unsurprisingly, reports from colleges and universities across the country indicate that more students are suffering from anxiety and depression in the COVID-19 environment.
 CWU’s Student Counseling Services is prepared to address this need should it manifest among our students.
-The clinic offered tele-counseling throughout the spring quarter, and this service will resume in the fall, with the possibility of some by-appointment, in-person counseling.

 Health & Safety

 Physical distancing, face covering, hand washing, and surface disinfecting—these are the four most important ways to inhibit the spread of the virus.
 There should always be a 6 foot bubble of separation among individuals in any gathering, in any setting.
 All students and all faculty and staff members will be required to wear face coverings at all times, except in private offices, semi-private offices with appropriate physical distancing, and residence hall rooms or apartments.
 Face coverings will be provided free of charge to faculty, staff, and students.

 CWU provides free WiFi across the campus.
 Additionally, the coverage area has been expanded through a partnership with three local government offices and a nonprofit to provide free internet access through a program called Community Wi-Fi.
 The group effort between the university, the City of Ellensburg, Kittitas County, the Ellensburg School District, and Northwest Open Access Network (NOANET) allows students and other community members to use the internet at designated locations in the community while remaining in their vehicles.